KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.pressuresuite.com.sending-technology/content/overview/_index.md

 - What is your budget?
 Depending on the number of needed devices, LoRa devices have the potential to lower the cost.
 - How important are 'real-time' data for my application?
 - Is it ok that a LoRa Network provider temporary stores my measurement data?
-- Why not try out a device from KELLER with the KOLIBRI Cloud and try it out in your environment for your application?
+- Why not try out a device from KELLER with the PressureSuite Cloud and try it out in your environment for your application?
 In just a couple of days, you have a proof-of-concept of your application!